luskaner/aoe2DELanServerLauncherCompanion/README.md

 # Choose from 'Alpha-2' country code: https://www.iban.com/country-codes or leave empty to be set as 'US'
 ip_country=
 ```
-11. Modify the fields according to the comments.
+7. Modify the fields according to the comments.
-12. Copy the DLLs you have download from here to `dlls` folder (*uncompressed*).
+8. Copy the DLLs you have download from here to `dlls` folder (*uncompressed*).
-13. Edit [Age LAN Server - Launcher](https://github.com/luskaner/ageLANServer/tree/main/launcher) `resources\config.aoe2.toml` and set:
+9. Edit [Age LAN Server - Launcher](https://github.com/luskaner/ageLANServer/tree/main/launcher) `resources\config.aoe2.toml` and set:
    * `[Client]`:
       * `Executable`:  `Drive:\Path\To\steamclient_loader_x64.exe`.

 *Note: Up-to-date as of 03/11/2024 and using release `Release 2024 10 25`*.
 </details>

-## Age of Empires III : Definitive Edition - Configuration
+### Age of Empires III : Definitive Edition

-**⚠️ ONLY FOLLOW THIS IF YOU HAVE A LEGAL LICENSE IN THE RESPECTIVE PLATFORM FOR THE GAME AND THE CONFIGURED DLCS ⚠️**

-You will need to use a custom launcher that either emulates Steam or Xbox Live (depending on the version you are using of the game) and configure it to inject the DLLs you want.

 <details>
-    <summary>Steam</summary>

-There are multiple Steam emulators you can use, however, the only one tested is the continuation of the so-called [Goldberg Emulator](https://gitlab.com/Mr_Goldberg/goldberg_emulator) hosted [here](https://github.com/Detanup01/gbe_fork).

-Here are the basic steps suposing you are using Windows:
-1. Download the latest stable [emu-win-release.7z](https://github.com/Detanup01/gbe_fork/releases/latest/download/emu-win-release.7z).
-2. Uncompress it in a temporary directory (*to be deleted later*).
-3. Copy these files residing in `release\steamclient_experimental` to your preferred folder **outside the game's directory itself**:
-   * `steamclient.dll`
-   * `steamclient64.dll`
-   * `ColdClientLoader.ini`
-   * `steamclient_loader_x64.exe`
-4. Create the subdirectory `dlls` and `steam_settings` where the other files reside.
+    <summary>Steps</summary>

-5. Modify `ColdClientLoader.ini` and set the following values:
+1. Modify `ColdClientLoader.ini` and set the following values:
    * `[SteamClient]`:
      * `Exe`:  `Drive:\Path\To\SteamLibrary\steamapps\common\AoE3DE\AoE3DE_s.exe`.
      * `AppId`: 933110.
    * `[Injection]`
      * `DllsToInjectFolder`: `dlls`.
-6. Create `steam_settings\supported_languages.txt` with notepad and copy the following text as-is:
+2. Create `steam_settings\supported_languages.txt` with notepad and copy the following text as-is:
 ```text
 english
 french